2i2c-org/sphinx-2i2c-theme/docs/index.md

 ## Theme build system

 This theme uses the [`sphinx-theme-builder` tool](https://github.com/pradyunsg/sphinx-theme-builder), which is a helper tool for automatically compiling Sphinx theme assets.
-This will download a local copy of NPM and build the theme's assets with the environment specified in `package.json`.
+This will download a local copy of NodeJS and build the theme's assets with the environment specified in `package.json`.

 ## Theme structure